mendersoftware/mender-docs/02.Overview/05.Certificates-and-keys/docs.md

 `docker.mender.io` for the API Gateway and `s3.docker.mender.io` for the Storage Proxy.

 !
-Make sure the CNs you use will be the same as the URLs that the Mender clients ! and web browsers will use to access the API Gateway and Storage Proxy.
-If there ! is a mismatch, the clients will reject the connections.
+Make sure the CNs you use are the same as the URLs that the Mender client ! and web browser use to access the API Gateway and Storage Proxy.
+If there ! is a mismatch, the client will reject the connection.

 With this knowledge, all the required keys and certificates can be generated by
 running: